 - It’s always a good idea to carefully look over the canvas after painting to make sure the coverage is as you planned.
 If necessary, go over the areas again with paint until you get the desired finish.

 - Make sure to let the paint dry thoroughly before choosing threads.
 Wet paint will make the canvas either lighter or darker than when it is dry.
 This could cause problems when trying to make exact color matches.

-You are encouraged to experiment with scrap pieces of needlepoint canvas and start with simple projects like tree ornaments or easy shapes that cover large spaces of canvas.
+You are encouraged to experiment with scrap pieces of needlepoint canvas and start with simple projects such as tree ornaments or easy shapes that cover large spaces of the canvas.
 Even one shape can be drawn on the canvas several times, with each one painted in a different color to work in your favorite needlepoint stitches.

-When you are more confident of your work, you can attempt more challenging projects like painted needlepoint portraits or other intricate shape combinations.
+When you are more confident in your work, you can attempt more challenging projects like painted needlepoint portraits or other intricate shape combinations.

 03 of 03